logicalclocks/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 Connecting to the Feature Store from Databricks requires setting up a Feature Store API Key for Databricks and installing a Feature Store SDK on your Databricks cluster.
 This guide explains step by step how to connect to the Feature Store from Databricks.

-The Feature Store offers a Pandas API and a Spark DataFrames API.
-The Pandas API is easy to set up and get started with but does not offer full functionality.
+The Feature Store offers a Python API and a Spark DataFrames API.
+The Python API is easy to set up and get started with but does not offer full functionality.
 If you want to seemlesly integrate with Spark and read and write DataFrame to the Featue Store then you should use the Spark DataFrames API.